ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

             'DeviceType','DeviceInfo']
 ```

-For columns with missing values, we need to fill them with average or mode.
+For columns with missing values, fill them with average or mode (or the most frequent category).

 ```python
 def drop_columns(data):